aaryaparadkar/ai_summarizer/README.md

 - **Text Summarization**: Automatically generate summaries for input text.
 - **Interactive User Interface**: A user-friendly interface built with React for a seamless user experience.
-- **Responsive Design**: Accessible and responsive design for users on various devices.

 ## Getting Started